What is preterm labor?

 What are the signs and symptoms of preterm labor and what should I do if I have any of them?

-Call your health care provider right away if you notice any of these signs or symptoms:
+Call your obstetrician or other health care professional right away if you notice any of these signs or symptoms:

 - Change in type of vaginal discharge (watery, mucus, or bloody)